Is Travelling the Maldives on Budget Possible?

 Muhamed lived in a 4 bedroom place on Hulhumale where 9 other members of his family also lived.
 They still ensured that I had a bedroom to myself, even though I told them I was fine with sleeping on the couch.
 Maldivians believe in treating their guests like royalty.
 I was so lucky to have a local family allow me to stay with them.
 The family was of course interested in finding out more about me.
 Muhamed was the only one in his family that really spoke any English though.
 That meant he had to do a lot of translating!

 Hulhumale is an island in the Maldivian chain that is northwest of Male.
 It is joined to Male and Hulhule, where the international airport is, by the Sinamale Bridge.
 Construction on the bridge had just been completed not long before I had arrived.
 I was one of the first people to cross the bridge.
 Before the bridge, the only way to travel between those islands was by speedboat or ferry.
-Unless you or someone you knew had a boat.

 Interestingly, Hulhumale was completely constructed on land reclaimed in 2004.
 The government had realised back then that the land available wasn’t going to cater to the needs of the growing Maldivian population in the future.
 So they made their own land.
 There were many construction sites around Hulhumale.
 Muhamed advised me that the government was reclaiming even more land.
 He also told me that a lot of the land had already been purchased by luxury hotel groups.